oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 ## Task 4: Compliance Management for Pluggable Database

-Now database administrator applies a Corporate Standard on the newly created PDB database, which results in a “Violation”.
-Then, the DBA fixes the issue using corrective actions.
-Let us examine how a DBA applies the fixes in the following steps.
+Now a database administrator applies 'High Security Configuration for Oracle Pluggable Database' standard against a newly created PDB and verifies the results.Let us examine how a DBA can associate a target and view compliance results.

 1. Navigate to ***Enterprise >> Compliance >> Library*** to get started